jsks/czhttpd/README.md

-czhttpd: simple http server written in zsh
+czhttpd: simple linux http server written in 99% pure zsh

 This is *not* intended for serious use.
+It has terrible security and was never designed to be portable.
 Just a toy that I've been playing with to see what I can do with zsh.

+Requirements:
+- `file`

 TODO:
-- Canonicalize paths properly
+- Logging
+- Better support for multiple connections
+    - Recycle closed connections
-    - Navigate up to parent
+- Timeout to close connection
-- zparseopts: better configuration
-- error handling & logging
+- Better handling of child processes && exiting